Requirements for the art major:

-Requirements for the major: The major consists of a minimum of 10 courses, including three introductory courses in art history (101, 102, and 140), Fundamentals of Drawing (109), one additional studio course, and five additional courses chosen from offerings in art history or studio art.
+The major consists of a minimum of 10 courses, including three introductory courses in art history (101, 102, and 140), and three introductory courses in Studio Art in one of the following areas(107,109,111,114, 155,175) and four additional courses chosen from offerings in art history or studio art.
 Students emphasizing art history must take a 300-level seminar.
-Students emphasizing studio art must take ART 206 and a 300-level studio course.
+Students emphasizing studio art must take ART 206 and a 306 Capstone Class to graduate.

 For students focusing on art history, one non-Western art history course (128, 216, 238, 240, 241, 242) is strongly recommended.
 Study of at least one foreign language through the intermediate level is strongly recommended for those contemplating graduate study in art history.